rrvt/LeePass/LeePass/README.md

 ## Updates

+### Update 5/23/25

+Embarked on a massive restructuring of the interface between LeePass and KeePass to protect critical global variables.
+Several files and functions were moved from LeePass to LeePassLib.
+This is a work in progress as I am now examining all of the commands one by one.
+Have looked at New Database and Login pretty thouroughly.
+Working my through New Entry.
+The code is better now but the command does not clear the dialog edit boxes.

+Added some logic to be sure the labels do not get saved and if they do they get cleared eventually.

 ### Update 5/8/25

 Some of the passwords did not fit in the edit box for passwords.
 Also after loading a database